Kosmologia123Troll/Kosmologia123Troll/README.md

 - 👋 Hi, I’m @Kosmologia123Troll
 - 👀 I’m interested in ...
-CiberSecurity, Programming, engineering ... chess....
+CiberSecurity, Programming, Engineering ...
+Chess ...
+Music ...
 - 🌱 I’m currently learning ... all the things
 - 💞️ I’m looking to collaborate on ... all
 - 📫 How to reach me ... for here